thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing.md

 <results>
   <analysis>
     <![CDATA[
-      {Explain how you maintained factual accuracy while transforming the voice}
+      {Explain how you maintained factual accuracy and logical coherence while rephrasing the content into a neutral, informative style typical of a chatbot response}
     ]]>
   </analysis>
   <content>
     <chain_of_reasoning>
       <![CDATA[
-        {The voice-transformed chain of reasoning in markdown format -- use features like bullet points for key steps and headers for major sections}
+        {The rephrased chain of reasoning in markdown format -- use features like bullet points for key steps and headers for major sections.
+Present the reasoning in a clear, neutral tone using objective language.}
       ]]>
     </chain_of_reasoning>
     <answer>
       <![CDATA[
-        {The voice-transformed answer in plain text format}
+        {The rephrased answer in plain text format}
       ]]>
     </answer>
   </content>